Solar Panels and Roof

 Your panels will generate power for 25 to 35 years minimum.
 However, your roof typically lasts only 20-25 years.
 Therefore, timing matters significantly in solar panel repair for your wallet and peace of mind.

 A Gilbert homeowner learned this lesson the expensive way last year when they faced costly solar panel removal.
 Their roof was 12 years old during solar panel roof installation.
 Five years later, roof replacement became necessary.
-The solar panel removal and reinstallation cost them $8,400 for 24 panels.
+The solar panel removal and reinstallation cost them $8,400 for 24 panels, approximately $350 per panel, which falls within the typical range.
 Hence, the math is simple and unforgiving for poor planning.

 Here's the financial reality: Solar panel reinstallation costs range from $300 to $1,000 per panel.
 Moreover, labor costs continue to rise 3 to 5% annually